Singularity for Solutions of Linearized KdV Equations: Preliminaries and proof of Theorem

 \section{Preliminaries and proof of Theorem \ref{T1}}

 In this section, we introduce some notations and give the proof of Theorem \ref{T1}.
 Throughout this paper, $\left\| \cdot \right\|$ denotes the norm on $L^2({\bf R})$, and suppose that $x$ and $\xi$ are always included in the compact neighborhood of $x_0$ and conic neighborhood of $\xi _0$, respectively.
-For fixed $x_0$ and $t_0$, assume that $\lambda$ is always enough great compared to $|x|$ and $|t_0|$.
-If we write $C$, $C>0$ is a constant and which never depends on any parameters under considering.
+For fixed $x_0$ and $t_0$, assume that $\lambda$ is always large enough compared to $|x|$ and $|t_0|$. $C$ will always denote a positive constant that does not depends on any parameters in consideration.